makrai/notes/futrell-2501-linguists-stopped-worrying.md

     show how these unexpected findings are compatible with existing theory (eg Poggio+ 2020a; Martin+ 2021; Martin and Mahoney, 2021; Kuzborskij+ 2021;
     Henighan+ 2023; Attias+ 2024)
-* we should also rethink language learning and the role of restrictive formalisms in linguistic explanation.
+* we should also rethink lang learning and the role of restrictive formalisms in linguistic explanation.
   * It is simply not the case that proper generalization can only come from learners who are sharply restricted to small hypothesis spaces,